COVID-19 related closings and changes in East Mississippi

 EDUCATION

-Mississippi public shools will be closed until April 17, following a directive by Gov. Tate Reeves.
+Mississippi public schools will be closed through April 17, following a directive by Gov. Tate Reeves.

 Lamar School in Meridian transitioned to distance learning until Friday, March 27 when it will re-evaluate.
 The campus is restricted to essential personnel only between 8 a.m. and 2 p.m.